-Organic Chemistry for Health and Life Sciences
+Organic Chemistry for Health and Life II Sciences, with Lab

-TRANSFERABLE TO CSU AND UC C-ID: CHEM 160S (CHEM 18A AND CHEM 18B) 54 LECTURE HOURS 54 LAB HOURS
+TRANSFERABLE TO CSU AND UC C-ID: CHEM 160S (CHEM 18A AND CHEM 18B) 72 LECTURE HOURS 54 LAB HOURS

-A continuation of CHEM 18A.
-Designed for students planning professional school studies in health and life sciences with emphasis on reactions of aromatic hydrocarbons; aldehydes and ketones; the preparation, reactions and identification of carboxylic acids and their derivatives; alkyl and acyl amines; B-dicarbonyl compounds; and various classes of naturally occurring, biologically important compounds.
+The second semester of a one-year course in organic chemistry designed for students planning professional school studies in health and life sciences.
+Lecture emphasizes the physical properties, reactions, and reaction mechanisms of aromatic hydrocarbons; aldehydes and ketones; the preparation, reactions and identification of carboxylic acids and their derivatives; alkyl and acyl amines; betadicarbonyl compounds; and various classes of naturally occurring, biologically important compounds.
+Laboratory work reinforces topics covered in lecture including synthesis, isolation, chemical and spectroscopic analysis.

-Prerequisite(s): CHEM-18A
+Prerequisite(s): CHEM 18A; CHEM 1A; CHEM 1B